yubzee/SimpleErc721/README.md

 Deploying.

 Make sure you have faucet Ropsten ether in your Metamask wallet.
-Click on the deployment tab and Deploy the simple ERC721 contract
+Click on the deployment tab and Deploy the simple ERC721 contract.

 Mapping to Polygon Pos Bridge.

+we shall be using the proof of stake bridge and metamask to be able to move assets from our root chain(ethereum) to our child chain(matic)

+Bridging via Pos using Metamask

 You can configure the Matic Mumbai Testnet URL on your Metamask.
 Please add the following settings to your network selection of custom RPC